ycw66/tx_service/doc/mvcc.md

 - The second implementation method only saves the latest version of data in the database, but will dynamically reconstruct the old version of data when using undo log.
 This method is used in Oracle database and Mysql/Innodb.

-# Design of MVCC in MonographDB
+# Design of MVCC in EloqDB
-MonographDB use the first way above to implement MVCC feature.
+EloqDB use the first way above to implement MVCC feature.

 <p align="center">